CNK2100/SCION-SBOM-DEV/README.md

 ### Troubleshooting

-Optional: If you encouter errors during installation; you may clean the previous installation.
+Optional: If you encouter errors during new installation; you may clean the previous SCION.
 ```
 make clean
 bazel clean